Committee on Industry, Research and Energy (ITRE)

 The white paper introduced EU's proposal for risk-based approach - binary distinction between the risk of AI applications.
 This approach would classify AI in 2 categories, high risk and non high risk.
 Regulations would only apply to high risk artificial intelligence.

-deemed high risk, AI must fall under 2 classifications:
+To be deemed high risk, AI must fall under 2 classifications:

 the AI application must be used in such a manner that significant risks are likely to arise;